cedvillalbaag/stockperfomanceandrisk_report/README.md

 The script generates a number of visualizations and metrics, including:

-* **Estadísticas Descriptivas:** Media, mediana, desviación estándar, asimetría (skewness) y curtosis.
+* **Descriptive Statistics:** Mean, median, standard deviation, skewness, and kurtosis.
-* **Distribución de Frecuencia:** Un histograma que muestra la distribución de los retornos diarios, superpuesto con una curva de densidad normal para una fácil comparación.
+* **Frequency Distribution:** A histogram showing the distribution of daily returns, overlaid with a normal density curve for easy comparison.
-* **Sharpe Ratio:** Cálculo del Sharpe Ratio para medir el rendimiento del activo ajustado por el riesgo, utilizando una tasa libre de riesgo adecuada.
+* **Sharpe Ratio:** Calculation of the Sharpe Ratio to measure risk-adjusted asset performance, using an appropriate risk-free rate.

-## 🛠️ Tecnologías y Herramientas
+## 🛠️ Technologies and Tools

 * **Python 3.x**
-* **Pandas:** Para el manejo y manipulación de datos de series de tiempo.
+* **Pandas:** For managing and manipulating time series data.
-* **NumPy:** Para cálculos numéricos eficientes.
+* **NumPy:** For efficient numerical calculations.
-* **Matplotlib y Seaborn:** Para la creación de visualizaciones claras y profesionales.
+* **Matplotlib and Seaborn:** For creating clear and professional visualizations.
-* **Jupyter Notebook:** El código está estructurado en un notebook para facilitar la exploración y la presentación de los resultados.
+* **Jupyter Notebook:** The code is structured in a notebook for easy exploration and presentation of results.

 ## 🚀 How to Use the Code